 Disclosure: This post contains affiliate links.
 If you use these links to buy something, we may earn a little commission at no additional cost to you.

-The best, safest answer of how to take something out of your eye is to go to your ophthalmologist or optometrist.
+The best, safest answer to getting something out of your eye is to go to your ophthalmologist or optometrist.

 They have the knowledge, equipment, and expertise to get the foreign body out safely.